natenka/pyneng-book-en/docs/source/book/14_regex/group_reference.rst

     *>                  192.168.89.8         0             0 800 800 i

 In this expression, ``\1`` denotes the result that falls into the group.
 Number one indicates a specific group.
-In this case, it’s Group 1, it’s only one group here.
+In this case, it's Group 1, it's only one group here.

 Similarly, you can describe strings where the same number occurs three times: